Euro-Country: Touring

 CMAT announced tour dates in 2025 to support the album including dates in the United Kingdom, Ireland, and North America.
 The tour, originally set to begin in October 2025, was postponed due to the singer's recovery from wisdom tooth surgery, with the rescheduled tour set to begin in November 2025.
 She performed on the Pyramid Stage at the 2025 Glastonbury Festival.

 Critical reception

 The album was met with critical acclaim upon release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 88, based on fifteen reviews, indicating "universal acclaim".

 Rachel Aroesti, in a five-star review for The Guardian, called Thompson a "total one-off", and called the album "exceptional because of how Thompson constantly strives – sometimes wryly, sometimes earnestly, always entertainingly – to capture messy psychological entrails that don't fit the template of the typical pop song."
+In December 2025, The Guardian included Euro-Country in their list of the top 50 best albums of 2025, as the second best album of the year.

+Awarding the album a full five stars for NME, Andrew Trendell concluded that "Euro-Country has the courage and the consistency to land high on the fast-approaching end-of-year lists, and to make CMAT the icon she’s been giving all this time".
+The album would later place fourth in NME's top 50 Albums Of The Year.

 In her review in Pitchfork, Laura Snapes called it "a lonely album with a whopping heart, a hungry siren call for connection", and called Thompson "a true original".

+Music critic Robert Christgau described the record as "phenomenally musical and phenomenally odd" and named it the second-best album of 2025.

+In December 2025, The Economist included Euro-Country in their list of the ten best albums of 2025: "An Irish singer with a superb voice toys with the conventions of country music for a modern world.
+There is much to love here—a particular highlight is a song in which she goes into a reverie while browsing deli goods at a petrol station."